 Comfortably Domestic Confession #2: Whenever I blind bake a tart or pie dough, it usually ends up as a gloppy, melted mess of dough at the bottom of the plate with me resisting the urge to hurl it out the window.
 Sometimes the lure of defenestration is hard to resist.

 Given my tenuous blind baking history, I followed my friend Jenni’s advice and froze the unbaked tart shell overnight rather than for just an hour.
 Jenni is a real-live pastry chef with awesome tutorials, so when she suggests an overnight freeze, I listen.

 For the filling, I used semi-sweet baking chocolate rather than dark chocolate, also adding a hefty splash of my new love: King Arthur Flour’s Fiori di Sicilia (orange) extract.
-Since I hate doing dishes, I made the ganache the microwave rather than messing with the whole bowl-over-a-simmer-pot-of-water thing.
+Since I hate doing dishes, I made the ganache in the microwave rather than messing with the whole bowl-over-a-simmering-pot-of-water thing.

 The iced tea has nothing to do with the recipe, but I just thought I’d give you an idea for what to do with that wonderful syrup.

 While the assembled tart was chilling, I chopped up crystallized ginger for the whipped cream.